lanrat/czds/README.md

   -verbose
         enable verbose logging
   -zone string
-        same as -id, but looked up the request by zone name
+        same as -id, but prints the request by zone name
 ```

 ### Example